Burford Water and Wastewater Servicing and Drainage Plan

 Where is the water going to come from?
 Airport water system?
 Or will a new treatment facility be built?
 Will a wastewater treatment facility be built?

-Sunny Jones asked over 1 year ago
+Sunny Jones asked about 3 years ago

 Thank you for your questions.
 Various options were considered for providing municipal water to Burford, including a new well and treatment plant in Burford, the extension of the Airport water system and the extension of the Paris water system.
 A new wastewater treatment facility in Burford was considered but was screened out early in the study for several reasons including capital cost and the approvals required to discharge treated effluent to Whiteman’s Creek.
 Please see the November 21, 2022 public meeting presentation on Engage Brant for more comprehensive information about the water and wastewater alternatives.